Col. Richard D. Hinkley, B.S.

 A student who requests accommodations is required to sign a request form each semester giving Disability Support Advisors permission to send the request for accommodations.
 Then each student is instructed to individually seek a private meeting with professors to discuss any accommodations that may be necessary.
 Professors only need to arrange for those accommodations which have been identified.

 Students with documented disabilities may be eligible for some of the following services:

-Housed within the Office of Disability Academic Support (ODAS), Deaf and Hard of Hearing Services provides accommodations for students who are d/Deaf or hard of hearing.
-These services may include but not limited to, the provision of qualified Sign Language interpreters for academic classes and related events, cultural mediation, note takers, academic advising, priority classroom seating, and priority pre-registration.
-Our office is located on the second floor of Green Hall in room 2668.
+Housed within the office of Disability Accommodation Support (ODAS), Deaf and Hard of Hearing Services provides accommodations for students who are d/Deaf or hard of hearing.
+These services may include the provision of qualified Sign Language interpreters for academic classes and related events, cultural mediation, note takers, academic advising, priority classroom seating, and priority pre-registration.

 To assist with special dietary needs, a registered dietician works alongside the culinary team to ensure compliance with health food standards, make dietary restriction accommodations, and to help facilitate general nutritional education with the students.